 Buccaneer Alaska is in the hunt for a jack-up rig.

-The local subsidiary of Australian independent Buccaneer Resources plans to ask the Alaska Industrial Development and Export Authority for a loan to bring the rig to Alaska.
+Executives from the local subsidiary of Australian independent Buccaneer Resources met with leaders from across the Kenai Peninsula on Oct.
+14 to discuss plans for the region, including a well near the Kenai Municipal Airport and the company’s plans to ask the Alaska Industrial Development and Export Authority for a loan to bring a jack-up rig to Alaska.

-“We are in discussions with AIDEA and some other groups concerning the funding for a jack-up rig,” Mark Landt, vice president of land and administration for Buccaneer Alaska, told Petroleum News on Oct.
-19. Landt said more information about the proposal should be available soon, as applications for the stimulus funds must be made by Nov.
+“We are in discussion with AIDEA and some other groups concerning the funding for a jack-up rig,” Mark Landt, vice president of land and administration for Buccaneer Alaska, told Petroleum News today.
+Landt said more information about the proposal should be available soon, as applications for stimulus funds must be made by Nov.
 8.

-For years, exploration companies have been trying unsuccessfully to bring a jack-up rig to explore several prospects in the upper Cook Inlet.
-Those include Buccaneer’s proposed Southern Cross and North West Cook Inlet units, and Escopeta’s Kitchen Lights unit.
+A jack-up rig is a mobile unit for drilling in relatively shallow offshore areas, like the waters of the upper Cook Inlet.
+Companies have been trying unsuccessfully for years to bring a jack-up rig to Alaska, because the rig is considered crucial for exploring and developing several offshore areas.
+Those include Buccaneer’s proposed Southern Cross and North West Cook Inlet units, and Escopeta Oil’s Kitchen Lights unit.

 As a way to spur development, the Alaska Legislature earlier this year passed a bill that included major tax credits for the first three offshore Cook Inlet wells with a jack-up rig.

 See the full story in the next edition of Petroleum News, which will be available online to subscribers at noon on Friday at www.petroleumnews.com.